cbschuld/chrisschuld.com-legacy/_posts/2020-07-23-sending-a-twilio-text-message-from-cloudwatch-via-sns.md

 ### Summary

 GRRRR my app just blew up, a CloudWatch alarm triggered!
 I need the alert on my phone.
 In this example we will use [Twilio](https://www.twilio.com/) to send an SMS message to my phone with the details.
-(Source code for this is here: )
+(Source code: [https://github.com/cbschuld/sns-to-twilio-sms](https://github.com/cbschuld/sns-to-twilio-sms))

 ### CloudWatch Alarms